bb-io/docs/src/content/docs/blacklake/key-features.md

     - “Prioritize content with the highest page views.”
     - “Use translations from legacy product docs, but only for this product line.”
     - “Exclude machine-generated content from suggestions.”
+3. Adds relevant linguistic assets.

 The result is context-aware leveraging far more powerful than classical fuzzy matching and more relevant than vector-based matching.

-#### Add to Lake (Commit)
+#### Store Content
-Unlike TMs—which only update during translation, Blacklake allows you to commit bilingual or monolingual content anytime.
-When you Commit:
+Unlike TMs—which only update during translation, Blacklake allows you to store bilingual or monolingual content anytime.
+When you store content:
 - Blacklake aligns updates using context IDs if they exist
 - Detects changes
 - Places translations or modifications in the correct location in the lake